 Also, there are no principles behind the companies that sponsor these events and activities in Ghana.
 Not to discredit them, but in all honesty Vodafone is not concerned whether this event will support the industry, or support a charity, let alone even promote one.
 Their motto is simple get acknowledgement and branding, this event will be watched, this event will promote our brand, this event will sell our product, so let’s give this event some money.

 Ghana’s fashion world, or Africa for that matter, in it’s growth is in one way or the other more solid than the music industry.
-With the exception of a few fashion shows the designers and photographers manage to run their businesses without corporate sponsorship.
+With the exception of a few fashions shows the designers and photographers manage to run their businesses without corporate sponsorship.
 From street retailers, photographers, to tailors, to catwalk and international designers.
-Despite how low the income, there is a large presence of independence.
+Despite how low the income is, there is a large presence of independence.

 It would actually be wrong for the creatives in fashion to blindly aspire to that of the music industry that at the moment hasn’t really got a leg to stand on without corporate sponsorship.
 But instead to look forward to events and awards that genuinely support real talent and business as well as establishing an independent industry that can continue to grow as it is doing now with or without sponsors.
 And if and when it accepts sponsorship, it does upon it’s own terms.
 Because in long site, such events do have repercussions and do not achieve half as much as they would if they were able to break names into the industry.
 On that note congratulations to all the winners at the VGMA listed below.